FrankyTheZapp/reignoftheoverlord/README.md

 This is a temporary website to publish early versions of this game.

+### What I'm working on

+For version 0.0.4:

+* Fixing game timer seconds being only single digits
+* Fixing the player turret building cooldown not being applied
+* Decrease map size or at least make it feel closer
+* Implement boost functionality for all players (including the Overlord)
+* Implement an inhibitor turret for the Protectors (former "Players") to slow down the transporters (former "Enemies")

 ### Get it Here!

 Make sure that you and whoever you play with have the same version of the game.